extrawurst/extrawurst.github.io/_posts/2018-10-23-bitbucket-plugin.md

 My team at InnoGames is responsible for a long list of repositories and is heavily utilizing pull-requests to do code-review.

 PRs were lying around a lot unless authors pro-actively asked for reviews.
-So we wanted to automate this better and found a bitbucket plugin that forwards pullrequest reviews to slack: Stash2Slack ([see in Marketplace](https://marketplace.atlassian.com/apps/1213042/slack-notifications-plugin)).
+So we wanted to automate this better and found a bitbucket plugin that forwards pull-request reviews to slack: Stash2Slack ([see in Marketplace](https://marketplace.atlassian.com/apps/1213042/slack-notifications-plugin)).

-Unfortunately Stash2Slack turned out not to have a rest api to have its settings configured which is a requirement for us since we have automation of settings configuration on our multitude of repositories (we checked the [sourcecode on github](https://github.com/pragbits/stash2slack)).
+Unfortunately Stash2Slack turned out not to have a rest api to have its settings configured which is a requirement for us since we have automation of settings configuration on our multitude of repositories (we checked the [source code on github](https://github.com/pragbits/stash2slack)).

 I decided to add this feature to the plugin and this post is a summary on steps necessary to develop a bitbucket plugin that I wish I had when I started.